getkimball/api/README.md

 * `pattern` - The regular expression
 * `type` - `bloom_fixed_size` or `bloom_scalable`
+* `date_cohort` - `weekly` or omitted.
+Whether to automatically generate counters for each week to track events over time.
 * `size` - The fixed size or initial size (for `bloom_scalable` filters)
 * `error_probability` - Bloom filter error probability